idibidiart/react-native-responsive-grid/README.md

 ## Background

-When it comes to building responsive and Universal apps with React Native, the lack of a performant, declarative way for specifying relative size info used to be the problem.Then came React Native v0.42 and solved that problem.
-Since then there have been several folks who have made responsive grids that take advantage of its performant, percentage-based layout capability.
-I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple yet powerful layout model.
+Priot to React Native v0.42 we had no performant and declarative way for specifying percentage-based style values, and we had to do that in the layout event handler, i.e. post layout, which introduced unnecessary imperative logic and sluggishness.
+Then came React Native v0.42 with built-in support for percentage-based style values.
+Since then several open source contributors have made responsive grids that take advantage of this new capability.
+I've taken one of the simplest and most well-thought-out ones, namely, `react-native-flexbox-grid` (by @rundmt), and made some significabnt changes and enhancements to it that have resulted in a simple and powerful layout model with predictable dynamic behavior.

+## Design TL;DR

+This grid eschews Flexbox-based sizing in favor of percentage-based sizing while at the sane time relying on Flexbox for alignment.
+It delivers the predictability of the percentage-based model with the more sophisticated alignment capasbility of the Flexbox model.

 ## Examples